Professional wrestling holds: Abdominal stretch

 Also known as a "cobra twist", this hold begins with a wrestler facing their opponent's side.
 The wrestler first straddles one of the opponent's legs, then reaches over the opponent's near arm with the arm close to the opponent's back and locks it.
 Squatting and twisting to the side flexes the opponent's back and stretches their abdomen, which also means leaving their abs exposed and open to further holds, such as a claw to the victim's abs, or simply punching them.
-This move can also be applied to a seated opponent.
+This move can also be applied to a seated opponent or rolling sideways while standing to ground them keeping the hold in place as well as possibly trying to score a pinfall if both the opponent's shoulders are touching the mat.
 The amateur wrestling analogue is the guillotine, also known as a "twister".

-Another version of this move sees the wrestler, straddles one of the opponent's legs, then reaches over the opponent's near arm with the arm close to the opponent's back and places one or both hands against the opponent's neck and pushes against it applying additional pressure.
+Another version of this move sees the wrestler, straddles one of the opponent's legs, then reaches over the opponent's near arm with the arm close to the opponent's back and places both hands against the opponent's neck and pushes against it applying additional pressure.
 This version is called the Abdominal neck wrench.

 Boston crab

 This typically starts with the opponent on their back, and the wrestler standing and facing them.
 The wrestler hooks each of the opponent's legs in one of their arms and then turns the opponent face-down, stepping over them in the process.
 The final position has the wrestler in a semi-sitting position and facing away from the opponent, with the opponent's back and legs bent back toward their face.
 Chris Jericho uses this move in a high angle version, calling it the Walls of Jericho.
 Lance Storm also performs this move with both versions, including the regular Boston crab and single-leg Boston crab.
 He usually sets it up from a single-leg takedown or a roll-through called the Calgary Crab.
 Samoa Joe also uses an inverted powerbomb as a setup into the Boston crab.
 Charlotte Flair uses this move to set up for the Figure Eight Leglock.
+An inverted variation is also possible, commonly used by Colt Cabana as the Billy Goat's Curse.